AdobeDocs/campaign-classic.en/help/reporting/using/use-cases.md

 ## Analyzing recipient tracking logs {#analyzing-recipient-tracking-logs}

-The descriptive analysis wizard can generate reports on other work tables.
+The descriptive analysis assistant can generate reports on other work tables.
 This means that you can analyze delivery logs by creating a dedicated report.

 In this example, we want to analyze the reactivity rate of newsletter recipients.

 To do this, apply the following steps:

-1. Open the descriptive analysis wizard via the **[!UICONTROL Tools > Descriptive analysis]** menu and change the default work table.
+1. Open the descriptive analysis assistant via the **[!UICONTROL Tools > Descriptive analysis]** menu and change the default work table.
 Select **[!UICONTROL Recipient tracking log]** and add a filter to exclude Proofs and include newsletters.

    ![](assets/reporting_descriptive_sample_tracking_1.png)